RodionZorin/clembench-evaluation/README.md

 Secondly, you can now run evaluation on clembench.
 It can be done in two ways:

+#### First way of evaluation:

 ```bash
 clem run -g "{'benchmark':['2.0']}" -m llama3-8b-it-4bit-pref-pers-lora
 ```

 This will start the playing, which usually takes ~2 hours

-After the playin is finished use:
+After the playing is finished, use:
 ```bash
 clem score
 clem eval
 ```

-That forms the results directory with an .html file where the clembench score, averaged over all the games, is presented as well as clembench scores of single games.
+That forms the results directory with .html file where the clembench score, averaged over all the games, is presented as well as clembench scores of single games.

+#### Second way of evaluation:

 The second line of evaluation will give you the clembench score, averaged over all the games, and the so called statscore - an evaluation against other general benchmarks to be sure that you model has not overfitted towards games.